 Wednesday, August 07, 2024

-Having used AI tool GitHub Copilot since 08/16/2023, I’ve realized that learning GitHub Copilot is like learning a new framework or library of software.
-The more you learn about the tool, the better you will be skillful as a software engineer.
+Having used AI tool GitHub Copilot for a year, I realized that learning GitHub Copilot is like learning any software.
+The more you use it, the better you will be.
 Overall, my experience with GitHub Copilot was very positive.
-I found GitHub Copilot helped me boost my productivity of the software development and improved the coding experience.
-Here are a few tips to become a better software developer boosted by GitHub Copilot or any Artificial Intelligence tools.
+GitHub Copilot helped me boost my productivity and happiness of the software development.

 Tips